John Hawkins (grammarian)

-John Hawkins M.D. (c.1587–c.1641) was an English physician, known as a grammarian and translator.
+John Hawkins (c.
+1587 – c.
+1641) was an English physician, known as a grammarian and translator.

 Life

 He was a son of Sir Thomas Hawkins (died 1617) of Nash Court, Boughton under Blean, Kent, and his wife, Ann Pettyt; the family was recusant, with Sir Thomas Hawkins and Henry Hawkins the Jesuit being elder brothers.
 He took his degree of M.D. at the University of Padua.

 Hawkins appeared in John Gee's list of Popish Physicians in and about the City of London in 1624 as residing in Charterhouse Court.
 He was not elected to the College of Physicians of London.